 PLEASE DO NOT CONTACT THIS RESCUE REQUESTING THE RESCUE ACCEPT YOUR DOG, PROVIDE MEDICAL CARE FOR YOUR DOG, OR BOARDING OR TRAINING FOR YOUR DOG.

 This rescue ONLY accepts dogs from shelters that are kennel stressed or have run out of time.
 There are NO exceptions.
 If you need to re-home your dog please read here.
 If you have found a dog, please take the dog to your local shelter and file a "found" report.
-Shelter Intake Form
+Animal Care Facility Intake Form

 If you have a rescue inquiry please email BoiseBBR@gmail.com.
 Your email will be forwarded to the appropriate volunteer.